 Post 86 prides itself in "Serving Veterans and Serving our Community".
 Our success stems from the many volunteers who step forward to assist in the many community programs and events which we sponsor throughout the year.

 If you are considering an American Legion membership we cordially invite you to join Post 86.
-If you are interest in becoming a member, please visit our "membership page" to gain more information on how to join The American Legion.
-If you are already a member and are visting the area we hope you will take time to visit our Post Home.
+If you are interested in becoming a member, please visit our "membership page" to gain more information on how to join The American Legion.
+If you are already a member and are visiting the area we hope you will take time to visit our Post Home.

-We are located a 2068 Lumber Valley Road (across from the Fire Station) and are open 7 days a week for your comfort and camaraderie.
+We are located a 2068 Lumber Valley Road (across from the Fire Station) on Hwy 260 in Overgaard, Arizona, and are open 7 days a week for your comfort and camaraderie.

 Thank you for visiting our website and we hope to see you soon.